 I have been in love the game of soccer ever since I saw it on TV in Thailand as a young boy in 1974.
 I was fascinated with the foot skill and speed of the game.
 As a kid with boundless energy and some ADHD as well.
 Soccer was the game for me.
 It was fast and none stop.
 It was 9 years before I played organized soccer in high school.
 I can still hear coach Forest with his Scottish accent yelling at me to get back in to the shape, and to stop just running around.
 There are 2 commands I remember the best from coach Forest.
-(Scottish accent) Probert...run faster!
+(Scottish accent) Probert...Stay put!
 Probert...put the ball in the net!

 As a player, what I lacked in skill I made for in mouth and mental tactics.
 I was that player who was always getting under your skin whether you were on the opposing team or the referee.
 My job was to get you out of your game and into mine.
 I was also a yellow card magnet.
 Mostly for dissent and sometimes reckless play.

 As a coach you got much of the same.
-I was not the kindest to referee's as I thought I knew the laws and how they should be applied better than the goof in the middle.
+I was not the kindest to referee's.
+I thought I knew the laws and how they should be applied better than the goof in the middle.
 I was dismissed from a few games for my mouth and earned those dismissals.
 In hindsight, it was defiantly the wrong example to set for the players and the parents.